MSPA Volunteer Opportunities

 The liaison for the Middle School plans and implements the 6-8 grade level community service days in the fall and in the spring; also works on special community service activities throughout the year.
 The Upper School liaison works with the school’s Director of Service Learning to assist with communications and resources.

-Volunteer editors help review and edit eNotes (our weekly missive to Upper School parents) per guidelines prior to distribution.
+Volunteer editors help review and edit eNotes (our weekly missive to Upper School parents) and zipNotes (the Middle School newsletter) per guidelines prior to distribution.
 Editors work online, share and rotate the job in shifts, generally on a monthly basis.

 Equity, Inclusivity, and Diversity

 This committee works with a faculty liaison and the admissions office to plan activities during the year that support multicultural awareness and encourage inclusiveness in the parent and student community.

 This committee plans and hosts a celebration for the children of Menlo faculty and staff in December.
 The committee plans activities for the children, decorates the ballroom, and provides refreshments.

 Parents plan and provide the food and decorations for a winter holiday party and a spring luncheon for all Menlo faculty and staff.

 Translators (especially Spanish) and mentors are needed for a variety of efforts during the course of the year to be a community resource.